A home's assessed value and its market value may differ by tens of thousands of dollars, sometimes creating financial surprises.

 Assessed value vs. market value: Key differences

-These two valuations serve completely different purposes and can create significant financial implications for homeowners.
+They're easy to confuse, but these two valuations serve different purposes.
 Understanding their distinctions helps you make smarter decisions about your property.

 Different players, different methods.
-Government tax assessors determine assessed value through standardized formulas, often applying an assessment rate below 100% of estimated property value.
+Government tax assessors measure value through formulas, often applying an assessment rate below 100% of estimated property value.
 Market value emerges from buyers, sellers, and professional appraisers interacting in the open market.

 Timing creates major gaps.
-Assessed values typically change every 1-5 years depending on your jurisdiction.
+Assessed values typically change every one to five years depending on your jurisdiction.
 Market value fluctuates continuously, responding to economic conditions, interest rates, and local housing trends.

 Financial impact varies by value type.
 A lower assessed value benefits you through reduced property taxes, while a higher market value increases your equity and potential sale proceeds.
-This distinction becomes particularly important when comparing mortgage rates or refinance rates, or when considering a cash-out refinance.
+This distinction becomes particularly important when comparing mortgage rates or refinance rates.

-Lenders care about market value only.
-During a refinance appraisal, lenders rely exclusively on market value—not assessed value—to determine loan eligibility.
-Your property taxes might be calculated on a $320,000 assessed value, but if your home's market value is $450,000, that's the number that matters for refinancing or home equity decisions.
+Lenders care about market value.
+During a refinance appraisal, lenders rely exclusively on market value, not assessed value, to determine a home's loan eligibility.
+Your property taxes might be calculated on a $320,000 assessed value, but if your home's market value is $420,000, that's the number that matters for refinancing or home equity decisions.

 The gap between these values can work for or against you depending on your goals.
 Lower assessed value saves money on taxes, but higher market value gives you more borrowing power and equity to work with.